 Bargaining can be fun if you learn how to haggle.
-Among many good markets to practice your skills are Amsterdam’s Waterlooplein, London’s Portobello Market, Paris’ Puces St. Ouen, Madrid’s El Rastro, and Tangier’s Souk.
-Caution: Pickpockets enjoy flea markets as much as you do–wear your money belt.
+Among many good markets to practice your skills are Waterlooplein in Amsterdam, Portobello Market in London, Puces de Saint-Ouen in Paris, and El Rastro in Madrid.
+A word of caution: pickpockets enjoy flea markets as much as you do, so be aware of your surroundings.

+Before you learn how to bargain, you’ll need to know when you should even try it.
 When browsing, first determine if bargaining is appropriate.
-It’s bad shopping etiquette to “make an offer” for a tweed hat in a London department store.
-It’s foolish not to at a Greek outdoor market.
+It’s bad shopping etiquette to make an offer for a tweed hat in a London department store; it’s foolish not to at an outdoor market in Athens.
 In Venice, walk away from knock-off goods; the sellers and even the buyers are subject to fines.

-To learn if a price is fixed, show some interest in an item, but say, “It’s just too much money.”
-You’ve put the merchant in a position to make the first offer.
-If he comes down even 2 percent, there’s nothing sacred about the price tag.
-Haggle away.
+To learn if a price is fixed, show some interest in an item, but say, “it’s just too much money.”
+By doing this, you’ve put the merchant in a position to make the first offer.
+If he lowers his price even 2%, there’s nothing sacred about the price tag; haggle away.

 Determining an item’s worth

 To avoid a bad case of buyer’s remorse, decide what an item is worth to you before beginning to haggle.
-Many tourists think that if they can cut a price by 50 percent they are doing great.
-So the merchant quadruples his prices, and the tourist happily pays double the fair value.
-The best way to deal with crazy price tags is to ignore them.
+Many tourists think that if they can cut a price in half, they’re doing great.
+In reality, it’s not unheard of for the merchant to quadruple his price to begin with, with the unwitting tourist paying double the item’s value.
+The best way to deal with outrageous price tags is to simply ignore them.
 In determining the item’s value to you, consider the hassles involved in packing it or shipping it home.
-(If a merchant ships an item home for you, remember to have a picture taken of yourself with the item and merchant; it will help you get the item replaced in case it arrives in pieces.)
+If a merchant ships an item home for you, remember to have a picture taken of yourself with the item and merchant; it will help you get the item replaced in case it arrives in pieces.

-When you’re interested in an item, look indifferent.
-As soon as the merchant perceives the “I gotta have that!” in you, you’ll never get the best price.
-He assumes Americans have the money to buy what they really want.
+When you find an item that you like, look indifferent to it.
+As soon as the merchant perceives desire within you, you’ll never get the best price.
+He assumes tourists have the money to buy everything they see.
 Your job is to determine the merchant’s lowest price.
-Many merchants will settle for a small profit rather than lose the sale entirely.
+Many merchants are more than willing to settle for a small profit rather than lose the sale entirely.
 Promise yourself that no matter how exciting the price becomes, you won’t buy.
 Work the cost down to rock bottom, and then walk away.
 That last price the vendor hollers out as you turn the corner is likely the best price you’ll get.

 When it’s time to buy

-If you are truly ready to buy, show the merchant your money.
-Physically hold out the amount you are offering to pay for whatever you are bickering over.
-The seller will be tempted to just grab your money and say, “OK.”
+If you’re truly ready to buy, show the merchant your cash.
+Physically hold out the amount you are offering to pay for whatever it is you’re bickering over.
+The seller will be tempted to just grab your money and agree to the sale.

 It’s true that you might find the same souvenirs in a large department store, with a firm price.
 But where’s the fun in that?
 Store shopping can be quicker and easier–but it’s never as memorable.